domesticatedviking/TextyMcSpeechy/quick_start_guide.md

 ./create_dataset.sh custom_voice  <---change custom_voice to the name of the folder containing your voice dataset
 ```
- 4. You will be prompted for some information about the speaker in your dataset, and then `create_dataset.sh` will analyze your files, sort them by file format and sampling rate, and automatically create 22050hz and 16000hz `.wav` versions of your files if they do not exist.
+ 4. You will be prompted for some information about the speaker in your dataset, and asked for the lanugage code used by `espeak-ng`.
+A list of languages supported by `espeak-ng` can be found in `DATASETS/espeak_language_identifiers.txt` (note: I am not 100% clear about whether all of these languages are in fact supported by Piper).
+After that, `create_dataset.sh` will analyze your files, sort them by file format and sampling rate, and automatically create 22050hz and 16000hz `.wav` versions of your files if they do not exist.
 It will also warn you if any files mentioned in `metadata.csv` are not present.

 ## Part 2.
-Get pretrained checkpoint files
+Get pretrained checkpoint files (optional but recommended if possible)
 1. You only need to do this step the first time you train a model.
 Subsequent voices you train will use the same files.
-2. TextyMcSpeechy uses pretrained Piper TTS checkpoint files as the foundation of the models it creates.
-This allows for custom voices to be trained much more rapidly than if they were being trained from scratch.
-Training from scratch is not currently supported by TextyMcSpeechy, but I will be adding support for this very soon because I just figured out how to do it.
+2. TextyMcSpeechy was originally designed to use pretrained Piper TTS checkpoint files as the foundation of the models it creates.
+This allows for custom voices to be trained much more rapidly than if they were being trained from scratch, with smaller datasets needed for good results.
-3. You technically only need one pretrained checkpoint file to train a model.
      -  Checkpoint files have names like `epoch=2307-step=558536.ckpt`, and represent a specific voice trained at a specific quality level.
 They are large files, typically ~800MB each.
      -  It is helpful if the voice of the pretrained checkpoint is similar to the one you intend to train
      -  It is critically important that the quality level of your pretrained checkpoint is the same as the quality level of the model you are building.
      -  Because the names of these files don't include any information about the quality level or speaker, keeping them organized is important.
      -  TextyMcSpeechy handles this organization problem by storing a set of voices for all quality levels in `PRETRAINED_CHECKPOINTS/defaults`, where they are classified using subfolders first by voice type (M/F) and then by quality level (low, medium, high).
 By storing pretrained checkpoints for all quality levels within this structure, an appropriate checkpoint can be selected automatically.
      -  Currently, TextyMcspeechy only supports storing pretrained checkpoints for a single language in PRETRAINED_CHECKPOINTS.
-Rectifying this is on my to-do list.
+Ideally you would want to use pretrained checkpoints of the same language you are training, but there are reports that it is worthwhile to train from a pretrained checkpoint even if one from the same language isn't available.

-4. Since it is a bit tedious to locate and download 6 pretrained checkpoint files (low, medium and high quality in both masculine and feminine voices), there is a script that can download a complete set of pretrained checkpoints and store them in the correct folders automatically:
+3. Since it is a tedious to locate and download 6 pretrained checkpoint files (low, medium and high quality in both masculine and feminine voices), there is a script that can download a complete set of pretrained checkpoints and store them in the correct folders automatically:
    ```
    # this script should be run from inside tts_dojo/PRETRAINED_CHECKPOINTS

    ./download_defaults.sh en-us   # (currently `en-us` is the only preconfigured language option)
    ```
-5. You can use `PRETRAINED_CHECKPOINTS/languages/en-us.conf` as a template for making `.conf` files to download piper checkpoints for other languages.
+4. You can use `PRETRAINED_CHECKPOINTS/languages/en-us.conf` as a template for making `.conf` files to download piper checkpoints for other languages.
 I would love to have `.conf` files for all languages but will need your help making them.
 Pull requests are appreciated.
-6. If there is no `.conf` file for your language, you can check [here](https://huggingface.co/datasets/rhasspy/piper-checkpoints/tree/main) for an appropriate checkpoint file, and then manually copy it into the appropriate subfolder of `PRETRAINED_CHECKPOINTS/default`.
+5. If there is no `.conf` file for your language, you can check [here](https://huggingface.co/datasets/rhasspy/piper-checkpoints/tree/main) for an appropriate checkpoint file, and then manually copy it into the appropriate subfolder of `PRETRAINED_CHECKPOINTS/default`.
 Pretrained checkpoints stored here must be in the folder corresponding to the correct voice type (M/F) and quality level (low, medium, high).
-If manually installing pretrained checkpoints this way you also need to create or edit the hidden file `PRETRAINED_CHECKPOINTS/default/.ESPEAK_LANGUAGE` with the `espeak-ng` language code for the language you are training.
-7. Once you have a set of checkpoints in your `PRETRAINED_CHECKPOINTS` folder, they are a resource that will be shared by future voices you will train.
+6. Once you have a set of checkpoints in your `PRETRAINED_CHECKPOINTS` folder, they are a resource that will be shared by future voices you will train.
 You can use these checkpoints over and over again.

 ## Part 3.
 Create a voice dojo and use it to train your custom voice
 1. A voice dojo is a folder that orgainizes all of the files required for and created by the training process.